open-feature/flagd/flagd-proxy/README.md

     <img src="../images/flagd-proxy.png" width="650">
 </p>
 <!-- markdownlint-enable MD033 -->
-On request, the flagd-proxy will spawn a goroutine to watch the CR using the `core` package kubernetes sync.
-Each further request for the same resource will add a new new stream to the broadcast list.
-Once all streams have been closed, and there are no longer any listeners for a given resource, the sync will be closed.
+On request, the flagd-proxy will spawn a goroutine to watch the CR using the `core` package Kubernetes sync.
+Each further request for the same resource will add a new stream to the broadcast list.
+Once all streams have been closed and there are no longer any listeners for a given resource, the sync will be closed.

-The flagd-proxy API follows the flagd grpc spec, found in the [buf schema registry](https://buf.build/open-feature/flagd), as such the existing grpc sync can be used to subscribe to the the CR changes.
+The flagd-proxy API follows the flagd grpc spec, found in the [buf schema registry](https://buf.build/open-feature/flagd), as such the existing grpc sync can be used to subscribe to the CR changes.

 ## Deployment